sjkingo/python-freshdesk/README.md

 # python-freshdesk

-A library for the [Freshdesk](http://freshdesk.com/) helpdesk system for Python 3.
+A library for the [Freshdesk](http://freshdesk.com/) helpdesk system for Python 2.7 and 3.

-It is written in pure Python and only requires 1 external dependency: `python-requests`.
+It is written in Python and only requires 1 external dependency: `python-requests`.

 ## Installation